Auxilor/auxilor.github.io/docs/home.md

 ## What is eco?
 eco is the development library that powers all eco plugins.
 It handles a wide range of backend features, and allows eco plugins to be as powerful as they are.
 However, it means that you have to install it as a separate plugin on your server.

+### What server versions are supported?

+We currently support 1.21.8 and above.

+For Minecraft 26.1, eco 7.5.0+ is required.

+We recommend that you use Paper for the best compatibility and stability.
+While eco works on Spigot and other server software, Paper's optimizations and additional features allow for a smoother experience.
+Get Paper [here](https://papermc.io/downloads).

 ### How do I install it?

 It's just like any other plugin on your server.
 Drop it into the /plugins/ folder and restart the server.
 However, eco also needs ProtocolLib to function - if you don't already have it on your server, make sure to grab the latest version [here](https://ci.dmulloy2.net/job/ProtocolLib/lastSuccessfulBuild/)